[F12] Recursos - Jubilación flexible

 As mentioned above, a pensioner opting for flexible retirement must meet the following criteria:

-• Their return to work must be under a part-time contract with a reduction in working hours of between 25 and 50% compared to a full-time worker.
+- Their return to work must be through a part-time contract, with a working hours reduction of between 25% and 50% compared to a full-time worker.

 Differences between flexible retirement and the different types